javakian/javakian/README.md

 ### Hi there 👋
-I am a Developer, Musician, and more!
+I am a Software Developer and currently becoming an expert using React.JS, Next.JS, and Sanity.io CMS MERN Next.JS Responsive Full Stack Website HandHeld apps.

 <!--